campusrover/PupperPy/computer_vision.md

 ```shell
 ./prepare_checkpoint_and_dataset.sh --network_type mobilenet_v2_ssd --train_whole_model false
 ```
 from the original tutorial.
 This will download the images and annotations, download the model checkpoint, modify the pipeline.config file, and create .record files out of the downloaded dataset.
 In the steps below we will recreate these steps for our own dataset in the `learn_custom` directory.

-In order to use our own dataset, we will need to create our own directory (`learn_custom`) that mirrors that of `learn_pet` in the tutorial.

 4. Inside `/tensorflow/models/research/learn_custom/` create 4 subdirectories:
 ```shell